R. Bruce Dold

 R. Bruce Dold is a Pulitzer Prize winning journalist and is the publisher and editor-in-chief of the Chicago Tribune.

 Early life and education

-Dold (full name Robert Bruce Dold) was born March 9, 1955, in Newark, NJ, to Robert Bruce Dold and Margaret (Noll).
-He grew up in Glen Ridge, NJ, and from 1973 to 1978 he attended Northwestern University in Evanston, IL, where he received a B.S. and M.S. in Journalism.
+Dold (full name Robert Bruce Dold) was born March 9, 1955, in Newark, New Jersey to Robert Bruce Dold and Margaret (Noll).
+He grew up in Glen Ridge, New Jersey.
+From 1973 to 1978 he attended Northwestern University in Evanston, Illinois, where he received a B.S. and M.S. in Journalism.

 Professional career

 Dold was hired as a suburban reporter by the Chicago Tribune in 1978.
 He also contributed to Downbeat Magazine as a jazz critic.
 The Tribune hired him as a regular reporter in 1983, and he became a political writer before joining the editorial board in 1990.
 In 1995, he became deputy editorial page editor and columnist at the Tribune.
 In 1993, while a member of the editorial board, he wrote a 10-part series that won the Pulitzer for editorial writing.
 The citation read: "For his series of editorials deploring the murder of a 3-year-old boy by his abusive mother and decrying the Illinois child welfare system."

 In 2000, Dold was named editorial page editor.
 The Tribune subsequently earned a dozen national awards for editorials.
 It received the 2003 Pulitzer Prize for editorial writing and was a finalist for the Pulitzer Prize in 2009, 2010 and 2011.

 In February 2016, Dold was named editor of the Chicago Tribune, following former Tribune editor-in-chief Gerould Kern.